gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 You can see the importance of mips in these 2 examples.
 The first one shows that if you use `NEAREST` or `LINEAR` and only pick from the largest image then you'll get a lot of flickering because as things move, for each pixel it draws it has to pick a single pixel from the largest image.
-That changes depending on where the size and position and so times it will pick one pixel, other times a different one and so it flickers.
+That changes depending on the size and position and so sometimes it will pick one pixel, other times a different one and so it flickers.

 <iframe class="webgl_example" src="../webgl-3d-textures-mips.html" width="400" height="300"></iframe>